 Today is March 2 and the Navigate the Chaos question to consider is “how often do you remind yourself to keep going?”
-Those who navigate the chaos often have experience moving from the known to mystery as they translate their dreams into reality.
 American singer and songwriter Rachel Platten and actor Jenna Fischer are two women who reminded themselves to keep going after years of rejection.

-American theoretical physicist Fred Alan Wolf observed “Asking yourself deeper questions opens up new ways of being in the world.
-It brings in a breath of fresh air.
-It makes life more joyful.
-The real trick to life is not to be in the know, but to be in the mystery.”
-Jenna Fischer, the Emmy-nominated star who brought Pam Beesly to life on the NBC comedy The Office, was certainly ‘in the mystery’ as it took eight grueling years and plenty of rejection before she landed a part on the hit show that would go on to air for nine seasons.
+Jenna Fischer, the Emmy-nominated star who brought Pam Beesly to life on the NBC comedy The Office, had to remind herself to keep going over eight grueling years and plenty of rejection before she landed a part on the hit show that would go on to air for nine seasons.

 In her book, The Actor’s Life: A Survival Guide, Fischer details the highs (crashing an SNL party) and lows (riding a Jurassic Park water ride for 12 hours straight as an extra) of her journey to becoming a fan-favorite on a network television show.
 In 1996, she said goodbye to her hometown in Missouri, where she was raised by her father, a plastics engineer, and her mother, a teacher.

-How often do you challenge yourself to keep going when difficulty crosses your path while navigating the chaos?
+How often do you remind yourself to keep going?